tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 In the Framework [[2]], the SEC Staff similarly focuses attention on whether a purchaser of a digital asset has a reasonable expectation of profits derived from the efforts of others.
-These three themes: decentralization, consumptive purpose and priming purchasers' expectation, provide useful context for much of its discussion.
+These three themes: decentralization, consumptive purpose and priming purchasers' expectations, provide useful context for much of its discussion.
 The following offers for consideration select implications of the Framework's [[2]] guidance and Hinman's speech, as industry participants seek a greater understanding of whether or not a digital asset is a security.